 Concrete Floor Sealing

-It is absolutely necessary to seal concrete due to its density.
-Concrete floor sealing will protect against staining and make it easier to clean.
-If you are to try sealing concrete yourself you must choose very carefully which sealer to use and how to apply it.
+It is absolutely necessary to seal concrete due to its porosity.
+Concrete floor sealing makes floors impressive while at the same time will protect against staining and make it easy to keep clean.
+If you are to try sealing concrete yourself, your sealer choice is critical and floor prep with application methods are unforgiving.
 Stripping failed sealers is very difficult and costly.

 Concrete needs to be sealed to prevent permanent staining.
 From the time it is poured, concrete can be exposed to efflorescence, salt attack, spills, weather, animals, children and tradesmen, so it is best to seal it sooner rather than later.